 – Is the outcome of the appeal in writing, reflects what was put forward in the appeal and illustrates that the appeal was not pre-determined?

-Employers should also be mindful that employees attempt to derail the process by either going on sick leave or submitting a grievance.
+Employers should also be mindful that employees very often attempt to derail the process by either going on sick leave or submitting a grievance.
 Broadly speaking as regards the former issue, the employee should be examined by the company doctor to determine whether he/she is fit to work and/or participate in a disciplinary process.
-A grievance, however, should be dealt with separately and should not delay or interfere with the disciplinary process.
+A grievance, however, should be dealt with separately and should not delay or interfere with the disciplinary process, where possible.